We all have a tendency to live day to day based on habits. Some of these habits are good, and some of them lead to destruction.

 - Spending more than you make is not sustainable over the long term and will lead to a financial disaster.

 There are situations where people are spending more than they make out of necessity, which could be from health reasons or other legitimately bad scenarios.
-I’m mainly talking about the times we are spending stuff that we really don’t need, which I think is usually the case (it was for me).
+I’m mainly talking about how we are spending stuff that we really don’t need, which I think is usually the case (it was for me).

 The best way to avoid spending more than you make is taking a look at what you are bringing in and figuring out how you want to spend your money.
 You can do this by figuring out a budget system that works for you and your family.

 There is no right or wrong way to budget, and different methods might work better for you.
-I prefer using YNAB (affiliate link) as it automates some of the work and provides details on how we are spending money.
+I prefer using YNAB (affiliate link) as it automates some of the work and details how we are spending money.

 No Emergency Fund